sueLan/react-native-anchor-point/README.md

 # react-native-anchor-point

-I provide a util function to inject anchor point, or called pivot point into your transform object, to achieve 3D transform animation in React-Native.
-This is similar to web transform-origin in React-Native.
+Provide `withAnchorPoint` function to inject Anchor Point, or called Pivot Point into your transform object, to achieve 3D transform animation in React-Native.
+This is similar to web `transform-origin`.

+> Make the 3D transform easier in React Native

 ![](./res/rotateZ.gif)
 ![](./res/rotateXY.gif)